Shop · Trainer-built flirt poles

 “Your dog isn’t bad.
 Your dog is underemployed.
 The flirt pole is the cheapest, fastest way to give a prey-driven dog a job that ends with a win, and then a nap.”Christopher Lee Moran · 10 years, ~400 client dogs, Controlled Freedom method · my private training practice

 Free US shipping is built into every Rugged XL price, you do not pay extra at checkout.
 Standard kits and lure-only orders ship flat $20 within the continental US.
-Standard orders go out in 1–3 business days.
-Rugged XL pre-orders ship early June 2026.
+Standard orders go out in 1-3 business days.
+Rugged XL orders ship in 1–3 days.

 Yes, when used as a behavioral training tool with rest breaks and a controlled cue structure.
-For example, the ASPCA recommends structured exercise for dogs with high arousal needs, and the flirt pole hits that brief.
-However, do not run repetitive sharp turns on slick floors, and skip it for puppies with open growth plates.
+Do not run repetitive sharp turns on slick floors, and skip it for puppies with open growth plates.

 Both are body-armor-grade fibers.
 Kevlar is an aramid, woven into bulletproof vests and protective gloves.
 Dyneema is ultra-high-molecular-weight polyethylene, used in newer body armor and high-load marine rigging.
 Neither stretches, neither snaps back.
 In practice, the Rugged XL uses Dyneema because it is even stronger by weight than Kevlar, which matters when the dog at the end of the line outweighs the trainer.

-First-run Rugged XL units ship early June 2026.
-The pre-sale runs at $74.95 base and $94.95 bundle until the first run sells out, then the price moves up to $104.95.
-Your card is charged at order, and you get a tracking number the day your unit ships.
+Rugged XL units ship in 1–3 business days.
+Priced at $74.95 base and $94.95 bundle.
+Your card is charged at order and you get a tracking number the day your unit ships.

 30-day money-back guarantee on every pole and bundle.
 If your dog hates it or the gear fails you, email us inside 30 days and we refund the order.
 No restocking fee, no return-shipping gotcha.